connervieira/Predator/README.md

 ### GPIO Integration

 Predator supports GPIO features that allow you to customize your install with physical buttons and relays.
-Predator can be configured to save dash-cam video with a GPIO circuit is closed, or even display the state of a relay in a dash-cam overlay.
+Predator can be configured to save dash-cam video when a GPIO circuit is closed, or even display the state of a relay in a dash-cam overlay.

 ## Screenshots